Over the years, I’ve done a lot of solo travel to the Greek islands and have a good idea of which ones you might like based on your interests.

 Where is Hydra Located & How to Get There

-Hydra is located in the central Greece region, just off the eastern side of the Argolís Peninsula of the Peloponnese.
+Hydra is located in central Greece, just off the eastern side of the Argolís Peninsula of the Peloponnese.

 Hydra doesn’t have an airport, so the best way to reach it is by sea.
-There are regular ferry and hydrofoil services from Athens’ Piraeus port, offering a quick and scenic trip to the island.
+Regular ferry and hydrofoil services leave from Athens’ Piraeus port, offering a quick and scenic trip to the island.

 Things to Do Solo in Hydra